 - 6. For this problem, we can check the area at critical point(s) and the endpoints to show that we have the absolute maximum area possible.
-Enter appropriate values for a, b, and c below.

-- > A(a);

-- > A(b);

-- > A(c);

-- 7. What are the dimensions of the field that has the largest area?
+Enter appropriate values for a, b, and c below. - > A(a);> A(b); - > A(c); - 7.
+Remember to answer the original questions.
+What are the dimensions of the field that has the largest area?